 - Ability to process and understand kanji in context (top-down, integrated, deep knowledge)

-One thing to keep in mind is the load of kanji learning.
-The amount of information learners can process at one time is limited.
+One thing to keep in mind is that the amount of information learners can process at one time is limited.
 Teach only the particular reading of a kanji as it appears in context, rather than introducing all possible on and kun readings at once.
 Add new readings when that kanji appears in other contexts.
 Also, requiring learners to comprehend and produce kanji from the beginning is a big burden for them.
 In the beginning, emphasize the recognition and comprehension of kanji and kanji compounds rather than the transcription and reproduction of kanji (this is especially important in assessment).
 Overemphasis on transcription and reproduction will cause learners to pay excessive attention to the form and not enough attention to the sound and meaning.
 Even skilled learners have a tendency to depend on the form rather than use phonological and semantic strategies.

 Your assessment strategies for kanji must reflect your kanji teaching.
 If your teaching emphasizes the development of the ability to comprehend kanji in context, your kanji tests must include questions that check that ability.
 Note that the AP Japanese Exam includes no questions that check kanji knowledge and skill discretely but rather evaluates holistic abilities, i.e., whether students can comprehend and use kanji in context.